richardjchris/CadenzApp/README.md

 ## MVP Overview

 User account is incomplete on this MVP.
 During the login screen, any email address and password will log in into a hard coded account depending on the account type chosen.

-As of this MVP, only assignment task to a single student and logging practice hours are possible.
+As of this MVP, features doable on the website are as follows:
+* Assigning task to a student as a tutor
+* Logging practice hours as a student.

 ## How to Run